visualizevalue/mint/docs/guide/themes/build.md

 ## Publishing your theme

 You can publish your theme on Github or as an NPM package.

+Users of the theme are able to easily install it in their applications via a public Github link or an NPM package.

-Make sure to submit a PR to the [Mint](https://github.com/visualizevalue/mint) Github repository and add your theme to the [showcase gallery](/ecosystem/themes).
+Make sure to submit a PR to the [Mint Github repository](https://github.com/visualizevalue/mint) and add your theme to the [showcase gallery](/ecosystem/themes).